 Sony RX10 III versus Panasonic FZ330

-The Sony Cyber-shot DSC-RX10 III and the Panasonic Lumix DMC-FZ330 (labelled Panasonic FZ300 in some countries) are two digital cameras that were officially introduced, respectively, in March 2016 and July 2015.
-Both the RX10 III and the FZ330 are fixed lens compact cameras that are based on an one-inch (RX10 III) and sensor.
+The Sony Cyber-shot DSC-RX10 III and the Panasonic Lumix DMC-FZ330 (labelled Panasonic FZ300 in some countries) are two digital cameras that were announced, respectively, in March 2016 and July 2015.
+Both the RX10 III and the FZ330 are fixed lens compact cameras that are based on an one-inch (RX10 III) and a 1/2.3-inch sensor.
 The Sony has a resolution of 20 megapixel, whereas the Panasonic provides 12 MP.

-An illustration of the physical size and weight of the Sony RX10 III and the Panasonic FZ330 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Sony RX10 III and the Panasonic FZ330.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX10 III – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 III – represents the basis or 100 percent across all the size and weight measures).